-The defects liability period is a contractual obligation that begins after practical completion of a project.
-During this time, the contractor is responsible for fixing any defects in their work or materials without additional cost to the client.
-It’s like a buffer zone between practical completion and final handover.
+The meaning of DLP is defects liability period, a contractual phase that begins after practical completion of a construction project.
+During this period, the contractor must fix defects in their work or materials without charging the client.
+It acts as a safeguard to ensure the completed project meets the agreed standards before final handover.

 For a deeper dive into the broader topic, check out this resource on Contract Administration.